 Of course, no one would like an employee taking several breaks during the working period.
-Working is clearly associated with productivity at every minute.
+Working is associated with productivity at every minute.

 Imagine that yourself as a lucky person who ended up getting a humble and understanding employer.
 He has scheduled a 15-minute break at 10:30 am every day.
 However, at 10:30 am you hardly felt any need for the break.
-Thus, you waited patiently for the 15 minutes to end in order to resume the work.
+Thus, you waited patiently for the 15 minutes to end to resume the work.
 At 11:30 am you suddenly get a panic attack or a minor headache.

 However, you had already taken a 15-minute break at 10:30 am; as a result, you could not take another break at the time of need.
 At times like such, you definitely would wish for a flexible break schedule.
 For such a problem you may appear in front of your employer with your request.
 This might even come off as helpful for the rest of the staff.